TeamNewPipe/NewPipe/.github/CONTRIBUTING.md

 * Stick to NewPipe's *style conventions* of [checkStyle](https://github.com/checkstyle/checkstyle) and [ktlint](https://github.com/pinterest/ktlint).
 They run each time you build the project.
 * Stick to [F-Droid contribution guidelines](https://f-droid.org/wiki/page/Inclusion_Policy).
 * In particular **do not bring non-free software** (e.g. binary blobs) into the project.
-Make sure you do not introduce Google closed-source libraries.
+Make sure you do not introduce any closed-source library from Google.

 ### Before starting development

 * If you want to help out with an existing bug report or feature request, **leave a comment** on that issue saying you want to try your hand at it.
-* If there is no existing issue for what you want to work on, **open a new one** describing your changes.
+* If there is no existing issue for what you want to work on, **open a new one**  describing the changes you are planning to introduce.
 This gives the team and the community a chance to give **feedback** before you spend time on something that is already in development, should be done differently, or should be avoided completely.
 * Please show **intention to maintain your features** and code after you contribute a PR.
 Unmaintained code is a hassle for core developers.
 If you do not intend to maintain features you plan to contribute, please rethink your submission, or clearly state that in the PR description.
-* Send PRs that **only cover one specific issue/solution/bug**.
-Do not send PRs that are huge and could be split into multiple independent contributions.
+* Create PRs that cover only **one specific issue/solution/bug**.
+Do not create PRs that are huge monoliths and could have been split into multiple independent contributions.
+* NewPipe uses [NewPipeExtractor](https://github.com/TeamNewPipe/NewPipeExtractor) to fetch data from services.
+If you need to change something there, you then have to test your changes in NewPipe.
+Telling NewPipe to use your extractor version can be accomplished by editing the `app/build.gradle` file: the comments under the "NewPipe libraries" section of `dependencies` will help you out.

 ### Creating a Pull Request (PR)